It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 2. Specialist content will be prioritized over general content

 There is hardly anything Google wants more than high-quality content written by domain experts.
-It means if you want to build trust and authority in your niche, and ultimately, rank on SERPs, you have to deliver what the search engine wants.
+It means if you want to build trust and authority in your niche and, ultimately, rank on SERPs, you have to deliver what the search engine wants.

 Instead of trying to rank for a lot of things, focus on a specific subject matter and demonstrate your expertise there.
 Offer a valuable perspective that will compel readers to find you trustworthy—and this is where focusing on E-A-T matters.